hckmd/hckmd.github.io/japan-2023/tokyo-1.md

 This day was Ben's birthday (Happy birthday Ben!).
 I had a wander around Sumida city first thing in the morning and picked up a rechargeable battery and some snacks for breakfast from a FamilyMart near the Tokyo SkyTree tower (about a 10 minute walk from our AirBnB).

-We headed to the [TeamLabs Planets](https://www.teamlab.art/e/planets/){:target="_blank"} museum in Koto city, which Ben had (wisely) bought tickets for about a month before our trip.
+We headed to the [TeamLabs Planets](https://www.teamlab.art/e/planets/){:class="text-info" target="_blank"} museum in Koto city, which Ben had (wisely) bought tickets for about a month before our trip.
 The exhibits were so unique and immersive - this was a great place to visit on our first full day in Tokyo.
 My favourite exhibit was titled "Floating in the Falling Universe of Flowers" (described in the collapsible section below and captured briefly in a video above too).